TheMustafiz10/Plant-Disease-Segmentation-Using-U-Net-and-Bi-directional-Feature-Pyramid-Network-BiFPN/Plant_Disease_Segmentation/README.md

+Plant Disease Segmentation is a deep learning project focused on accurately identifying and segmenting diseased regions in plant leaves using advanced image segmentation techniques.
+Built with Python, the project implements a baseline [U-Net](https://arxiv.org/abs/1505.04597) model alongside an enhanced version incorporating [BiFPN](https://arxiv.org/abs/1911.09070) for improved multi-scale feature fusion.
+The workflow covers data preprocessing, model training with optimization strategies like early stopping and learning rate scheduling, and evaluation using metrics such as Mean IoU, Dice coefficient, and pixel accuracy.
+It also includes visual comparisons of predictions to highlight performance differences, demonstrating how architectural improvements can significantly boost segmentation accuracy in real-world agricultural applications.

-This project implements plant leaf disease segmentation using deep learning, specifically a U-Net architecture enhanced with Bi-directional Feature Pyramid Network (BiFPN).
-The models are trained and evaluated on a dataset of plant leaf images and corresponding segmentation masks.
+This project implements plant leaf disease segmentation using deep learning, also the models are trained and evaluated on a dataset of plant leaf images and corresponding segmentation masks.

 ## Project Structure